p0lloc/perfice/README.md

 npm run build
 ```
 ### Running with Docker
-A basic Dockerfile is provided for building the app with Node and spinning up an nginx server.
+A basic Dockerfile (and compose file) is provided for building the app with Node and spinning up an nginx server.
 Note that the app runs under the `/new` subpath.

 ## Stack